Skip to content

 • -E, --no-exit

-Override the core::fail function to not exit the script.
+Override the core::fail and core::exit functions to not exit the script.
 This option can be set by exporting the variable VALET_NO_EXIT=‘true’.

 • -p, --prompt-mode

 Source valet functions with modifications to be used in a shell prompt.
+This will disable all traps and override the core::fail and core::exit functions to not exit the shell.
 This option can be set by exporting the variable VALET_PROMPT_MODE=‘true’.

 • -h, --help